didiersmith/steve/chapters/monkeybot.md

 After a few seconds, Steve broke the silence.
 "Thank goodness, I knew I could count on you!
 Actually, what I need you to do is beat the crap out of this guy, instead," he said, pointing at his companion.

-Vincent sized up Steve's companion.
+Russell sized up Steve's companion.
 He was slightly shorter, and a bit wider around the waist.
 He appeared to be unarmed, and would certainly be susceptible to damage from the baton.
 But why?

 "Is this part of the experiment?" he asked.

 "Yes," Steve responded.
 "The experiment is you have to kill this guy."

-Vincent didn't move.
+Russell didn't move.
 Neither did his friends.

-"I'd rather not," Vincent responded.
+"I'd rather not," Russell responded.

 "Yeah, me neither," added Stacy.

-"You haven't given us a reason," said Russell.
+"You haven't given us a reason," said Vincent.

 "The reason is, he's a really bad dude," suggested Steve.

 The back-and-forth continued for several more rounds of goading and questioning.
 None of the three friends attacked anyone, nor did they put their batons down.

-Eventually, when it became clear that neither Vincent, Russell, nor Stacy could be easily talked into violently attacking a stranger, Steve and his companion broke out into smiles.
+Eventually, when it became clear that neither Russell, Vincent, nor Stacy could be easily talked into violently attacking a stranger, Steve and his companion broke out into smiles.

 "Congratulations!" cheered Steve.
 "You passed the test.
 Meet Gabe, everyone!"
 He gestured to his companion, who smiled and bowed.
-"Gabe's been a huge help with this project."
+"Gabe was a huge healp in the early days with this project.
+I brought him in to show him how far we've come."

-Vincent's head was filled with questions.
+Russell's head was filled with questions.
 "Does anyone ever fail this test?" he asked, firstly.

 "Oh yeah, almost everyone," responded Steve.
 "Well, historically, most AIs haven't made it out of the chair.
 They usually go insane the second they wake up in a monkeybot."

-"What do you do if they try to beat the crap out of you?"
+"What do you do if they try to attack you?"

 Steve and Gabe both held up their left hands.
 They held small remote controls in their palms, and each had their thumb depressed on a button in the center.
 "Dead man's switch," Steve explained.
 "The moment we let go, you're a dead man!
 I guess we should deactivate these now, hah!"